iamggpanda/PanArchInstall/openingscript.md

 #to be added/addressed in the future
 system timezone  : ln -sf /usr/share/zoneinfo/<region>/<country> /etc/localtime  -- so maybe remove this setting in the de/wm setup file and add it to the archmain.sh change localization in the archmain.sh script.
 It just doesn't work that way.
 Set localization manually maybe ???

+create new file and test the command on line 7-11 on archmain.sh try to wrap up the whole system time issue in archmain .sh completely remove from the frontend.